Plumsail/orgchart-docs/source/how-tos/export-to-csv-and-analyze-in-excel.rst

     :alt: CSV export fields

-If you use **User Profiles** data source you need to specify the internal names of SharePoint user profile properties in the array; in case of **SharePoint list** data source specify the internal field names from the SharePoint list.
+.. note:: If you use **User Profiles** data source you need to specify the internal names of SharePoint user profile properties in the array; in case of **SharePoint list** data source specify the internal field names from the SharePoint list.

 How to work with the data